9xbt/bentobox/README.md

 ## Building (x86_64)
 To build, you need to install the following packages:
-- dev-essential
+- build-essential
 - nasm
-- grub
+- grub-pc
 - xorriso
 - mtools
 - qemu-system-x86
 - genext2fs

-Then run `git submodule update --init` to clone submodules.
+- meson
+- curl
+- git

 After that, you need to build mlibc.
 Run `make mlibc-setup`.